Rule-based Logic

 Summary

-The output handling connects the business logic with communication.
-It ensures that decisions are automatically converted into actions - be it by direct confirmations, queries, or subsequent processes.
-This way, customer requests are handled efficiently, transparently, and without manual interventions.
+The output management connects business logic with communication.
+It ensures that decisions are automatically transformed into actions – be it through direct confirmations, queries or follow-up processes.
+Thus, customer inquiries are handled efficiently, comprehensibly and without manual intervention.

 Testing and Publishing